ziyenl/aws/README.md

 Project | Files | Description
 ---|--- | ---
-Scraping Food Website with S3 | food/scrape.py | extracts images from foodnetwork.co.uk for a given ingredient type and store them in S3 Bucket.
+Recipe Image Uploader to S3| food/scrape.py | extracts images from foodnetwork.co.uk for a given ingredient type and store them in S3 Bucket.
 This uses BeautifulSoup, boto3 and python.

-## Scraping Food Website with S3
+## Recipe Image Uploader to S3

 To use, just install boto3 and BeautifulSoup on EC2 instance with IAM Role to S3.
 Subsequently, schedule for scrape.py to run with the specify ingredient.
 ![alt text](https://github.com/ziyenl/aws/blob/master/food/ingredient.png "ingredient keyword")